 Which GRE prep course costs more – Manhattan Prep or Magoosh?

-The Manhattan Prep GRE packages are much more expensive than Magoosh’s packages, with their GRE For MBA Course costing over 7x as much.
+The Manhattan Prep GRE packages are generally more expensive than Magoosh’s packages.
 That said, the quality of Manhattan Prep’s Course is incredible.

 What’s the main difference between Magoosh and Manhattan Prep GRE prep courses?